arkalim/obsidian-vault/100 Notes/Portfolio.md

 - Copy the NS records provided and update the domain registrar's NS to these
 	- ![[attachments/Pasted image 20220526205710.png]]
 - Wait for the NS records to change in the domain registrar
-- In the HTTPS section, verify the SSL certificate for free
+- In the HTTPS section, enable SSL encryption for free using **Let's Encrypt**
 - Resource: [How to connect a domain name to Netlify - YouTube](https://www.youtube.com/watch?v=qlrCptpwtgs)